rafsalvioni/zeus-barcode/README.md

 - "foreColor": Foreground color, as integer.
 Used to draw bars and text.
 Default 0x000000 (black);
 - "backColor": Background color, as integer.
 Default 0xffffff (white).
 If negative, will be transparent;
 - "border": Border width, in pixels.
 Default 0 (no border);
-- "showtext": Boolean to inform if the text representation of barcode should be showed.
+- "showText": Boolean to inform if the text representation of barcode should be showed.
 Default true;
-- "textalign": Alignment of text.
+- "textAlign": Alignment of text.
 Possible values: "center", "left" and "right".
 Default "center";
-- "textposition": Position of text.
+- "textPosition": Position of text.
 Possible values: "top" and "bottom".
 Default "bottom";
 - "font": Font to write text.
 Can be a single string or a file path to a font file.
 If empty, uses default font renderer.
 Default '';
-- "fontsize": Size of font, in points (pt).
+- "fontSize": Size of font, in points (pt).
 Default 9;
-- "quietzone": Espace that encapsulates the barcode.
+- "quietZone": Espace that encapsulates the barcode.
 Help to barcode readers.
 The value defined will be used on left and right.
 Default 30;

 Example: